 You will lose a year to a shitty job.
 Think of it as a sort of national service for people who know the names of more than one Roman emperor.

-Bulletproof theory: everyone had a nemesis at university.
+Bulletproof theory: Everyone had a nemesis at college.
 If you didn't, that means you were someone else's.
-A crying girl in halls; that guy from your class who ran for Student Union president; the Spanish girl who had ridiculously loud, shrieking orgasms in the room next to you at all hours of the night; anyone who ever, even once, wore a gilet.
+A crying girl in the dorms, that guy from your class who ran for student office, the girl who had loud, shrieking orgasms in the room next to yours.

-Eventually something will come good for you, and when it does the absolute best thing you can do is go on Facebook or LinkedIn and see how shitty your nemesis's life is compared to yours, then flick two clean Vs at the laptop and declare yourself the victor.
+Eventually something good will come for you, and when it does the absolute best thing you can do is go on Facebook or LinkedIn and see how shitty your nemesis's life is compared with yours, then do a victory dance.
 TAKE THAT, JOHN.
 PAY THE DEBT OFF ON THAT.